 The use of lactose in milkshake IPAs is what sets them apart from traditional IPAs.
-Lactose is a sugar that cannot be fermented by the during the process.
+Lactose is a sugar that cannot be fermented by the yeast during the brewing process.
 This means that it remains in the beer, providing a touch of sweetness and a creamy texture.
 Lactose is commonly used in milk stouts to create a smooth and silky mouthfeel, and its inclusion in milkshake IPAs serves a similar purpose.

 Not only does lactose contribute to the mouthfeel of milkshake IPAs, but it also adds a subtle sweetness that balances the hop bitterness typically found in IPAs.
 This sweetness can range from a mild hint to a more pronounced flavor, depending on the amount of lactose used in the brewing process.
 The result is a beer that is creamy, smooth, and slightly sweet, with a refreshing and fruity hop profile.